VRRP Synchronisation Groups HowTo

 From the perspective of host H1, this case is similar to the one presented here.
 Equivalently, the same applies to host H2, only that it has a redundant route to network N1 instead.

 However, in this scenario, it is possible for router R1 to be the master router for traffic to N1, and for R2 to be the master router towards N2.
-Assuming there is a requirement to avoid this kind of asymmetrical routing, both VRRP instances on each router R1, R2 can be grouped together into synchronization groups.
+Assuming there is a requirement to avoid this kind of asymmetrical routing, both VRRP instances on each router R1, R2 can be grouped together into synchronisation groups.
 This will ensure that one of R1 or R2 is always selected as the master router of both virtual routers.
 This example also illustrates that VRIDs can be reused across different interfaces on each router.

 Configuration